netblue30/fdns/README.md

 * The proxy listens on local loopback address `127.1.1.1`, UDP port `53`.
 This allows it to coexist peacefully with any other DNS server/proxy installed on the system.
-Change this default with --proxy-addr command line option.
+Change this default with the --proxy-addr command line option.

 * Using only DoH services from zero-logging providers, based on the privacy policy posted on the provider's website.
-Print the list of supported servers with `--list`, and use `--server=` to pick up a specific server (`--server=powerdns`).
-You can also use a group, in this case fdns will chose a random server from the group (`--server=Europe`).
-By default we pick up a random server from anycast group (`--server=anycast`).
+Print the list of supported servers with `--list`, and use `--server=` to pick a specific server (`--server=powerdns`).
+You can also use a group, in which case fdns will choose a random server from the group (`--server=Europe`).
+By default we pick a random server from the anycast group (`--server=anycast`).
 `````
 $ fdns --list
 42l - non-profit, France, Europe